 Work the layers in order and the first one usually pays for the whole audit.
 Pull your robots.txt, fetch a few key pages as an AI crawler, and confirm they come back fully rendered.
 Then run ten real buyer prompts across the engines, several times each, and log who gets cited.
 That is a complete first pass.

-The fastest way to clear the layer that traps most sites is to check reachability before anything else. geotoolbox's free AI search checker fetches your page as the major AI crawlers, flags a block or a render gap, and grades how citable the page is from 0 to 100, in under a minute.
+The fastest way to clear the layer that traps most sites is to check reachability before anything else. geotoolbox's free AI-Readiness Score flags a crawler block in seconds, and the paid Content Analyzer fetches your page as the major AI crawlers, flags a render gap, and grades how citable the page is.
 Start there, then work down the checklist on pages you know the AI can actually see.

 Sources